 Spend time in Northumberland National Park

 Northumberland National Park is one of the least visited in England, there are low levels of population and a huge amount of wildness.
-The park is excellent for hiking with more than 1100 kilometres of public footpaths through the park.
+England’s least populated National Park is excellent for hiking with more than 1100 kilometres of public footpaths through the park and it’s the most magnificent of places in Northumberland to visit for free.
+Our guide to the Northumberland National Park is here.
 Water sports feature heavily too, with Kielder Reservoir providing for water skiing, sailing and canoeing.

 Perhaps because of its remoteness, the National Park is superb for planet and star spotting.
 It also means that there are things to do in Northumberland National Park after dark.
 Northumberland National Park is an official Dark Skies site – where you can both star spot independently and attend organized guided events.